 Many people have study goals, eg “this month I will learn 50 new characters”.
-Goals can be good motivators, however their utility depends upon the strength of your commitment to achieve those goals.
+Goals can be good motivators, however, their utility depends upon the strength of your commitment to achieving those goals.
 For me, if the method of study is tiresome, my willpower to achieve study goals dissipates rapidly.
 For language study to be sustainable over the long term, I suggest that the study method needs to be fun.
 Watch TV, read manga, chat with friends on Skype – do activities that you enjoy in your language of study.

 2. Do it now

 Take advantage of each opportunity to further your study and never postpone a planned study session as far as it is within your power.
 Can’t fit in that half hour of reading that you had planned?
 Do five minutes’ worth instead, or even one.
 Do whatever the circumstances at hand will allow.
-Study apps for your smart phone are great for this.
+Study apps for your smartphone are great for this.
 An SRS app such as Anki will allow you to review some vocab in less time than it takes to check your emails.
 Adhering to the principle of “do it now” is an effective antidote to procrastination regarding your language study.